tenoriopedro/YOLO-Interactive-Detection/README.md

 ### 4. Configure the MySQL database

+- In the project there is a folder named `dotenv_files` there will be a `.env-example`.
+Copy this file with the name `.env` and inside it put your MySQL password.

 - Create the database_detect database with read and write permissions.

 - Configure credentials in the data_database.py file.